 It’s the question everyone is asking as we move toward a Net Zero by 2050 future.
-In short, the answer is complicated.
+In short, although a lot has been written about carbon capture and storage, and about utilizing tree planting to reach netzero goals, the answer is complicated.
 Searching for this question on Google gets you a range of values with over 18,000 hits directly referencing "48 pounds of carbon dioxide."
 The majority of these are a variation of the following sentence: “During one year, a mature tree will absorb more than 48 pounds of carbon dioxide from the atmosphere” It is great to have it quantified, but where is the evidence?

 We can do better.
-Donors and partners ask One Tree Planted how much carbon dioxide their donation of trees will absorb.
+Donors and partners that are working to reduce their carbon footprint often ask One Tree Planted how much carbon dioxide their donation of trees will absorb.
 It’s a great question, but unfortunately the answer is complex.

-Trees growing in favorable conditions can grow extremely rapidly, trees growing in suboptimal environments grow slowly.
+Trees growing in favorable conditions can grow extremely rapidly, while trees growing in suboptimal environments grow slowly.

 One Tree Planted’s Methodology to Calculate Carbon Sequestration